Dadyy85/Node-red-Alexa-lgtv-python/README.md

 <br> <br> <br>
 <p>Principle of operation:</p>
 <p>* Starting with an alexa voice command containing the word "youtube and the name of the video".</p>
-<p>* Node red reads the command and sends an mqtt message, containing the name of the video.</p>
+<p>* Node red reads the command Alexa and sends an mqtt message, containing the name of the video.</p>
 <p>* The python script reads the mqtt message, and performs a search on youtube.</p>
 <p>* Found the video, it transmits the address (via mqtt) useful to the lgtv node.</p>